WIAS-PDELib/ChargeTransport.jl/docs/src/PSC.md

 For a 2D mesh you may use a structured grid via [ExtendableGrids.jl](https://github.com/WIAS-PDELib/ExtendableGrids.jl) or an unstructured mesh via the Julia wrapper [Triangulate.jl](https://github.com/JuliaGeometry/Triangulate.jl) for Jonathan Richard Shewchuk's Triangle mesh generator.
 Respective examples can be likewise found within this package.

-Lastly, with help of the [TetGen.jl](https://github.com/JuliaGeometry/TetGen.jl) wrapper, three dimensional tetrahedral meshes can be generated, see [this](https://github.com/WIAS-PDELib/ChargeTransport.jl/blob/master/examples/Grid_3D.jl) example.
+Lastly, with help of the [TetGen.jl](https://github.com/JuliaGeometry/TetGen.jl) wrapper, three-dimensional tetrahedral meshes can be generated, see [this](https://github.com/WIAS-PDELib/ChargeTransport.jl/blob/master/examples/Grid_3D.jl) example.